-The Port plans to continue with diversification of its investment portfolio to generate revenue.
-The Port remains in discussions with the City of Port Hueneme to purchase new property on Market Street, directly adjacent to its main gate, to support operations and allow for extra harbor expansion and optimization.
+In this regard, the Port is in discussions with the City of Port Hueneme to acquire a property on Market Street, adjacent to its main gate, to support operations and allow for extra harbor expansion and optimization.

-The Port is also working on two additional land developments approximately 1-2 miles from the entrance of its terminal.
-One is a 34-acre parcel on Port Hueneme Road to be used for temporary auto parking which is currently undergoing the permitting process.
-This will result in less trucking, improved air quality and reduced congestion on city streets and will allow for increased capacity for the auto segment.
+The Port has also secured a temporary use permit for a 34-acre parcel approximately one mile from its central gate or main entrance.
+The parcel, located on East Hueneme Road, will be used for temporary automotive parking for new vehicles.
+The temporary 3-5 year use of the site for this purpose will result in less truck traffic, improved air quality and reduced congestion on city streets and will allow for increased capacity for the auto segment of the port's cargo mix.